 Enterprise users: We serve an extensive network of employers covering small, mid-sized and large businesses.
-Bosses and recruiting professionals of companies of all sizes, including large and small businesses, are the enterprise users of our platform.
+Bosses and recruiting professionals of different employers are enterprise users of our platform.

 Bosses: Bosses refer to executives or middle-level managers of large enterprises and SME and micro business owners, who themselves are supervisors.
 As of December 31, 2020, 65% of our verified enterprise users are not professional recruiting personnel, and we categorize these people as "Bosses."